rpajanssen/design-for-failure/README.md

 - restart application
 - run offers-circuitbreaker-performance.sh
 expected behavior:
-     some requests will be reject - monitor trace in debug mode
+     some requests will be reject - monitor trace in debug mode - as a result of request queue flooding -> if cascading -> website will become non responsive

+- restore maxThreads: 1024, maxQueuedRequests = 1024 in yaml file

 ### semaphore / bulkhead